Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Abstract

 \section{Abstract}

-We give a classification of rank $r$ torus equivariant vector bundles $\E$ on a toric scheme $\X$ over a discrete valuation ring, in terms of piecewise affine maps $\Phi$ from the polyhedral complex of $\X$ to the extended Bruhat-Tits building of $\GL(r)$.
-This is an extension of Klyachko's classification of torus equivariant vector bundles on a toric variety over a field.
-We also give a simple criterion for equivariant splitting of $\E$ into a sum of toric line bundles in terms of its piecewise affine map.
+We give a classification of rank $r$ torus equivariant vector bundles $\E$ on a toric scheme $\X$ over a discrete valuation ring $\O$, in terms of graded piecewise linear maps $\Phi$ from the fan of $\X$ to the (extended) building of $\GL(r)$.
+This is an extension of Klyachko's classification of torus equivariant vector bundles on toric varieties over a field on one hand, and Mumford's classification of equivariant line bundles on toric schemes over $\O$ on the other hand.
+We also give a simple criterion for equivariant splitting of $\E$ into a sum of toric line bundles in terms of its piecewise linear map.
+Among other things, this work lays the foundations for study of arithmetic geometry of toric vector bundles.